JohnYechanJo/NVIDIA_MIT/README.md

 ### Before Push

-Tar the models and textures.
+Tar and compress the models and textures.

 ```bash
 cd boston-immersive-map/public